NeoRazorX/facturascripts/README.md

 [![Build Status](https://travis-ci.org/NeoRazorX/facturascripts.svg?branch=master)](https://travis-ci.org/NeoRazorX/facturascripts)

 # FacturaScripts
 Open source ERP software.
-Built on PHP, symfony componentes and bootstrap 4.
+Built on modern PHP and bootstrap 4.
 Easy and powerful.

 ## Install
 Clone and deploy with composer and npm (composer is for PHP dependencies, and npm for JavaScript and CSS):